 - Empty the water, rinse again, and you are done.

 You may also want to replace your charcoal filter once and a while.
-The water then goes into the reservoir passes through this filter when moving towards the heating element.
-By regularly replacing the filter, you will see a reduction in mineral buildup inside your coffee maker, which result in much better tasting coffee.
+The water then goes into the reservoir and passes through this filter when moving towards the heating element.
+By regularly replacing the filter, you will see a reduction in mineral buildup inside your coffee maker, which results in much better-tasting coffee.

-Cleaning a coffee maker is cheap and easy to do, but many people see it as a chore, keeping them from maintaining their machine as they should do.
+Cleaning a coffee maker is cheap and easy to do, but many people see it as a chore, keeping them from maintaining their machine as they should.

 Apple cider vinegar vs. white vinegar – what’s the difference?

 Regarding being used as a cleaning agent, they are both acidic liquid that achieves great results when used for cleaning a coffee maker.
 Depending on where you live, white vinegar is typically cheaper and it leaves a less recognizable taste behind.

 However, apple cider vinegar has far more health benefits than white vinegar, including being a natural antibiotic and is good at killing off harmful germs and bacteria.